guysqr/ac3-blog/_posts/2020-02-24-azure-cli-with-managed-identity.md

 ---

-Azure Managed Identitiy, formerly known as Managed Service Identitiy (MSI) has come a long way from being an unstable toggle to ensuring a solid mutual trust between azure resources using Azure Active Directory as the Identity Providor.
+Azure Managed Identity (formerly known as Managed Service Identity (MSI)) has come a long way, from being an unstable toggle to ensuring a solid mutual trust between Azure resources using Azure Active Directory as the Identity Providor.

 > There are two types of managed identities:
 >